na-na-hi/renget/archive/STAI-Termux.md

 # Downloading and running TAI-Extras

 WARNING: INSTALLING ST EXTRAS ON YOUR WIMPY LITTLE PHONE IS NOT SUPPORTED AND COULD NOT WORK AT ALL, OR EVEN BRICK IT!
 DO THIS AT YOUR OWN RISK, ANY DAMAGES DONE OR NUCLEAR REACTION WILL BE YOUR OWN RESPONSIBILITY!

+UPDATE: Considering pytorch isn't the only problem you'll face even when you're already using proot,  you will have to do some digging up or seearching, a lot of editing the requirements.txt files like deleting specific modules or programs that just don't work.

+NOTE: I won't post any more fixes or recommendations on what modules would work or not, you need to do it by yourself since it's officially unsupported now by the devs, and you've probably already read my WARNING anyway.

 Pytorch doesn't  work on native android, and as such won't work on the default termux command line.
 The only way you can run it is through a proot, a proot is basically let's you use another Distro or Distributions in Linux's CLI or command line interface.
 Basically you will get a VM Terminal or CMD if you're on Windows.
 So for this one, we'll use a Ubuntu Distro Proot.
 To install it, go to termux, and write this command. `pkg update -y && pkg install wget curl proot tar -y && wget https://raw.githubusercontent.com/AndronixApp/AndronixOrigin/master/Installer/Ubuntu22/ubuntu22.sh -O ubuntu22.sh && chmod +x ubuntu22.sh && bash ubuntu22.sh`